 All the products that are sold on the site should be attached to at least one product category and tag.
 It makes it easier for the customers to find the right product they’re looking for.
-This also increases the keyword usage across the entire site resulting in a good search response.
+This also increases keyword usage across the entire site resulting in a good search response.

 - Add Alt Text for Product Images

-In order to increase the performance of WordPress WooCommerce SEO, adding keywords into the image names can be a good start in your optimization technique.
+In order to increase the performance of WordPress WooCommerce SEO, adding keywords to the image names can be a good start in your optimization technique.
 This will be good when users will search images related to the keyword and they will see the products that you are selling on your e-commerce store.
-Google as well as other search engines use artificial intelligence, image recognition, and other algorithms effectively to help the users get the exact thing they are looking for.
+Google as well as other search engines use artificial intelligence, image recognition, and other algorithms effectively to help users get the exact thing they are looking for.
 Adding alt text with the product details can be helpful when images are not loaded completely, but the user can read the image alt text and get to know about it.
 Search engines often consider the usage of alt text when they rank any website.